DylanVo28/DylanVo28/README.md

 #### 😗 About me
 > 💻 I am currently working as a frontend developer.

-> 🌼Sometimes, I study new technologies for myself
+> 🌼Sometimes, I study new technologies for my career

 > 🐱 I also likes art and cat